South City Line

-The Southern Line in Auckland, New Zealand, is the name given to suburban train services that operate between Waitematā and Pukekohe via Newmarket.
-Services are operated by Auckland One Rail under the Auckland Transport brand.
+The South City Line (S-C) is a train service operating in Auckland, New Zealand.
+The line runs between Pukekohe and Newmarket via Grafton.
+It connects to other rapid transit lines: AirportLink Bus, NX1, NX2, East West Line (E-W), Onehunga West Line (O-W) and WX1.
+Prior to the opening of the City Rail Link on 13 September 2026, services ran direct to Waitematā from Newmarket via Parnell as the Southern Line.
+The South City Line runs every 10 minutes during peak times and every 15 minutes during off-peak.

 Routing

+From Pukekohe, trains follow the former Southern Line to Newmarket, before passing through Grafton.
+After Grafton, it passes through the new CRL stations of Karanga-a-Hape and Te Waihorotiu, then Waitematā.
+It continues on until Parnell and terminates at Newmarket.

-From Waitematā to Newmarket, Southern Line services use the Newmarket Line, then follow the North Auckland Line to Westfield Junction, and thence onto the North Island Main Trunk (NIMT) line as far as Pukekohe, the terminus of the Southern Line.
-In its entirety, this line follows the original 1875 North Island Main Trunk route between central Auckland and Pukekohe.
+Prior to the opening of the City Rail Link, Southern Line services used the Newmarket Line from Waitematā to Newmarket, then followed the North Auckland Line to Westfield Junction, and thence onto the North Island Main Trunk (NIMT) line as far as Pukekohe.
+In its entirety, this line followed the original 1875 North Island Main Trunk route between central Auckland and Pukekohe.

 The line, originally single-tracked, was duplicated, piecemeal, between 1909 and 1939.
 In 1915, the original single-track Parnell tunnel was bypassed by a twin-track tunnel.
 The older tunnel can be seen alongside the current one, between Parnell station and Newmarket Junction.

 History

 In 1930, the Westfield Deviation opened a new eastern route for the NIMT between Auckland and Westfield via Glen Innes.
 The route between Auckland and Westfield via Newmarket then ceased to be part of the NIMT.
 The portion between Newmarket and Westfield became part of the North Auckland Line (NAL), which runs between Westfield and Whangārei.

 The Southern Line suburban services continued to run on the older route.
 A new line, called the Eastern Line, was introduced for services on the new route.
 While the Eastern and Southern lines have a different route between Auckland and Westfield, they share the same tracks between Westfield and Puhinui station.